Not Enough Women: Feminists Oppose Statues Honouring War Heroes

 “It’s great that we’re recognising lots of women right now, but it would be wrong to stop honouring brave men,” the patriotic campaign added.

-Since the award was instituted in 1856, 1,358 Victoria Crosses have been awarded — all so far to men, although women have been eligible since 1920 and one is claimed to have been given privately by Queen Victoria to a Boer War nurse for rescuing men under fire in 1902.
+Since the award was instituted in 1856, 1,358 Victoria Crosses have been awarded — all so far to men.
 George Crosses are much rarer.
 Just 408 have been given since they were instituted in 1940, 12 of them to women.

 Scotland: Robert the Bruce Statue Vandalised with 'BLM', 'Racist King' Slogans https://t.co/kDpamIzuRZ